 In this article, I’ll take a close look at being a driver with Grubhub.
-I’ll include details on how to get started, how much you can expect to make and how to use some tips I learned to maximize your earnings.
+I’ll include details on how to get started, how much you can expect to make and tips to help maximize your earnings.

 4 Things To Know Before Becoming a Grubhub Driver

 If you have a car with up-to-date insurance and a working smartphone, you can earn money by driving with Grubhub.
-Similar to DoorDash, Postmates and other food delivery services, Grubhub hires freelancers to complete deliveries in exchange for per-delivery pay and customer tips.
+Similar to DoorDash, Uber Eats and other food delivery services, Grubhub hires freelancers to complete deliveries in exchange for per-delivery pay and customer tips.

 What Is Grubhub?

 Grubhub is a food delivery service that lets customers order from nearby restaurants.
 Once a customer places an order, the nearest Grubhub driver is alerted to pick it up and deliver it.

 There are two different apps for Grubhub: the food delivery app for customers (iOS and Android) and the driver app for freelancers (iOS and Android).
 Both apps are free to download, and accounts are free to create.
 Of course, if you’re interested in becoming a driver for Grubhub, you’ll need the driver app.